COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 One big problem with keeping old bottles of prescription medication around is that the drugs could end up in the wrong hands — curious teens or even little kids, for example.

 There are a couple of ways to get rid of old medication.
-First, on April 27, 2019 it’s National Prescription Drug Take Back Day.
+On Saturday, April 24, 2021 it’s National Prescription Drug Take Back Day.
 During this event, sponsored by the Drug Enforcement Administration, you can bring in any unwanted prescription medication to a disposal site near you.

 Before you bring your medication to a site, check our list of dos and don’ts:

-You can also dispose of unwanted prescription drugs yourself.
-The Food and Drug Administration suggests throwing drugs in the trash, including prescription and over-the-counter (OTC) drugs in pills, liquids, drops, patches, creams, and inhalers— provided you follow these steps:
+Additionally, you can also dispose of unwanted prescription drugs yourself.
+The Food and Drug Administration suggests throwing drugs in the trash, including prescription and over-the-counter (OTC) drugs in pills, liquids, drops, patches, creams, and inhalers — provided you follow these steps:

 If you’re struggling with addiction or are having trouble controlling your use of painkillers, please call Linden Oaks Behavioral Health at 630-305-5027.